At Meadow View, we are fully committed to delivering the National Curriculum.

 Our planning of English at Meadow View JMI follows the Statutory requirements for the teaching and learning of English as laid out in, The National Curriculum in England Framework Document for Teaching, September 2014 and the Statutory framework for the Early Years Foundation Stage, September 2014.

 English is taught discreetly to all pupils across the school on a daily basis.
 The whole class approach to the teaching of English as whole subject takes place in the morning on the whole.
-Additionally, skills such as phonics, spelling and reading will also be taught, often in the afternoons.
+Additionally, skills such as phonics (we use RWI in EYFS and KS1), spelling and reading will also be taught, sometimes in the afternoons.
 The skills taught in English lessons are also taught, reinforced and applied in other areas to allow English and literacy skills to permeate all areas of the school.
 We have a clear mission to teach basic English across the curriculum to enable all pupils to have the opportunities to read, write and talk confidently in line with national expectations.

 All teachers provide stimulating experiences and activities to motivate the child, using a range of resources to engage individuals and groups of children